shubhamkumarhms13/TodoApplication/README.md

 <h2>Todo Application</h2>

-This is a Todo Application
+This is a Todo Application where we can create, delete and marked Todo as completed.